palaforcade/ms-e226-project/docs/project1_answers.md

 ### 3 - Holdout set

-We acknowledge that we have reserved 20% of the rows of our dataset.
+We acknowledge that we have reserved 20% of the rows of our dataset for the second part of the project

 ### 4 - Outcome
 For our continuous outcome, we will predict redshift, which is interesting because it determines how galaxies are distributed throughout the universe, informs us about the expansion rate of the cosmos, and contributes to our understanding of dark matter and dark energy.
 Additionally, redshift data can reveal galaxy properties and evolution, making it ideal for applying machine learning techniques to large datasets like the SDSS for insightful astrophysical discoveries.

 For the categorical outcome, we'll be classifying whether a stellar object is a star or not.
 This classification is essential for astrophysical research, allowing scientists to study the properties and distribution of stars relative to other celestial objects.
 With a dataset like SDSS, which provides extensive data on various objects, machine learning can efficiently differentiate stars, aiding in large-scale cosmic surveys and contributing to our broader knowledge of stellar evolution and galaxy formation.

-### 5 -
+### 5 - Data description and exploration

 (a) Space studies have picked up a good pace for the past ten years with a massive expansion of earth telescopes like Hubble and space telescopes like the newly launched James Webb Space Telescope.
 Thus, massive amounts of data are collected everyday for us to understand better the contents of our universe.
 It is then important to know how to classify these objects in the best way possible, and how to characterize them using different properties.
 This is where machine learning comes into play: as stated before, classifiers and redshift predictions will contribute to a better understanding of the distant universe, which makes this dataset exciting to dive into.